RiledUpCrow/Flier/docs/Action.md

 **`itemSet`**

 This action will apply an item set according to the specified rules.
-The settings available here are exactly the same as in a lobby button.
-Refer to the _Lobby_ chapter for more details.
+The settings available here are exactly the same as in a game button.
+Refer to the _Game_ chapter for more details.

 ```
 apply_set: